ILA Leadership Education Academy

 This session assists participants in addressing their own leadership education challenge, experiencing a blend of support and challenge from peers, identifying a “what’s next” for action, leaving with ideas, resources, powerful questions, and a commitment to put new ideas into action.

-This session encourages participants to integrate their experience of core values, personal and social identities, and leadership knowledge and practices to create a vision that reflects a holistic perspective of their being and becoming a leadership educator.
+This session encourages participants to integrate their experience of core values, personal and social identities, and leadership knowledge and practices to create a vision for their future as a leadership educator.

 Closing Session